kjeeetil/tetris/README.md

 ## Running

-1. Open [`index.html`](index.html) in your web browser.
+1. Open [`index.html`](index.html) or `web/index.html` in your browser (no network CDNs required).
-2. PyScript downloads the project and `pygame-ce`, then executes the Python block at the bottom of the page.
-3. The block imports `run_pygame` and calls `run_pygame.main()` which initializes the display and enters the main PyGame loop within the page's canvas element.
+2. Click Start.
+Use arrow keys to move, Up to rotate, Space to hard‑drop.

 ## Limitations